-The North Dakota Game and Fish Department will again participate in Operation Dry Water as part of a nationally coordinated effort to increase knowledge about the dangers of boating under the influence.
+The North Dakota Game and Fish Department will participate in Operation Dry Water as part of a nationally coordinated effort to increase knowledge about the dangers of boating under the influence.
 The goal is to reduce the number of accidents and deaths associated with alcohol and drug use on state waterways.

-Tips to staying safe on the water:
+Tips for staying safe on the water:

 - Boat sober – alcohol use is the leading contributing factor in recreational boater deaths.
 Alcohol and drug use impair a boater’s judgment, balance, vision and reaction time.